- Exercise is important for physical health and mood.

 Resting Heart Rate

-The average heart rate for a person at rest is 60 to 80 beats per minute.
+The average heart rate for an adult at rest is 60 to 80 beats per minute.
 It is usually lower for people who are physically fit, and often rises as you get older.
 You can determine your resting heart rate by counting how many times your heart beats in 1 minute in resting conditions.
 The best time to do this is in the morning after a good night's sleep before you get out of bed.

 Maximum Heart Rate